 You can plan the fine details of your funeral

 If you’ve ever had to arrange a funeral for someone, you may have experienced the difficulty and stress of guessing what your loved one would have wanted.
-One of the greatest parting gifts you could give your family is pre-arranging your funeral so that they don’t have difficult decisions when the time comes.
+One of the greatest parting gifts you could give your family is arranging your funeral in advance so that they don’t have difficult decisions when the time comes.

 As well as documenting the bigger decisions, such as the type of funeral you would like and whether to be buried or cremated, some plans will allow you to document the finer details of your funeral.
 Attending a funeral that was planned by the deceased can help the experience feel truly personal and provide attendees with a greater sense of peace.